-When presenting the main results of the review, the PLS authors should have followed these principles:
+If the PLS authors have reported the effects of the intervention using numbers, have they used absolute numbers (e.g. "5 out of When presenting the main results of the review, the PLS authors should have followed these principles:

 - 1. Only present results for the most important outcomes, and try to present no more than seven outcomes.
 These outcomes should be the same as the outcomes that are presented in the Summary of Findings table - 2.
 If you found no data on an important outcome, you must present the outcome anyway, but explain that no data were found - 3.
 Present the quality or certainty of the evidence for each outcome, as presented in the Summary of Findings table.
 (Within GRADE, the phrase "quality of the evidence" is increasingly referred to as "certainty of" the evidence.
 Use the same term that has been used elsewhere in the review) - 4.
-Present the results consistently, using similar words and expressions for similar levels of effect.
-We recommend using standardised statements (See Appendix 1) - 5.
+Present the results consistently, using similar words and expressions for similar levels of effect - 5.
 If your assessment of the quality / certainty of the evidence is anything other than high, then you should avoid strong statements such as "[intervention] leads to ["outcome"].
 You should rather indicate to the reader that there is some degree of uncertainty by adding modifying terms such as "probably", "may" (see Appendix 1 for suggestions).
 We acknowledge that the modifying terms we have suggested in Appendix 1 (such as "probably" and "may") have different meanings to different people and may be difficult to translate into other languages.
-Nonetheless, the principle of including modifying terms when there is some degree of uncertainty should be adhered to

-If the PLS authors have reported the effects of the intervention using numbers, have they used absolute numbers (e.g. "5 out of 100 participants" as opposed to percent, odds rations, relative risk etc)?
+Nonetheless,

+100 participants" as opposed to

+percent, odds rations, relative risk

+etc)?